 In the controlled trial of Exforge HCT, where only the maximum dose (10/320/25 mg) was evaluated, safety data were obtained in 582 patients with hypertension.
 Adverse reactions have generally been mild and transient in nature and have only infrequently required discontinuation of therapy.

-The most frequent adverse events that occurred in the active controlled clinical trial in at least 2% of patients treated with Exforge HCT are presented in the table below:
+The most frequent adverse events that occurred in the active controlled clinical trial in at least 2% of patients treated with Exforge HCT are presented in the following table.

 |Preferred Term||Aml/Val/HCTZ 10/320/25 mg